Juniper/nita-cli/README.md

 ## Reusability

-These scripts are basically a wrapper to almost any command a consultant could imagine.
-Not only that, it is also designed in a way that if any new commands are needed, it is so _easy_ to add them that anybody will be able to play with it and get it customised.
+These scripts are basically a wrapper to almost any command you could imagine.
+Not only that, it is also designed in a way that if any new commands are needed, it is so _easy_ to add them that anybody will be able to play with it and get it customised for their own purposes.

 Furthermore, the way it is designed allows a user to reuse it in a different platforms.
 Let's say J-EDI for example.
 The only modification needed is to rename the `nita` script to `j-edi` and create a new tree of commands in `cli.py` file.
 After that, add `+x` permissions and move them to /usr/local/bin/ directory.

 That's all folks!!!
-Ready to go!!!

 ## Autocompletion